Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ### Storage System

 Convex makes use of a specialised storage system that complements the design of the Execution Engine.
+This provides significant performance advantages, since the format of data in storage aligns directly to the usage patterns and data structures utilised in the CVM.

 The storage system is also used to facilitate serialisation and transport of data across the network in communication between peers and clients.